hitsave-io/xyz/client/docs/index.md

 ### Granular code versioning

-HitSave uses a cache invalidation algorithm that caches both your code and your data.
+HitSave uses a cache invalidation algorithm that observes both your code and your data.
 This algorithm traverses the full tree of code dependencies to ensure soundness.
 So if your code changes, the cache invalidates.